siddharth-sm7/Bern_pipecat/README.md

 You can get a ESP32S3 for much less money on eBay/AliExpress.

 ## Installation

-Call `set-target` with the platform you are targetting.
-Today only `linux` and `esp32s3` are supported.
-* `idf.py set-target esp32s3`

-Configure device specific settings.
-None needed at this time
-* `idf.py menuconfig`

 Set your the following env variables
 * `export WIFI_SSID=foo`
 * `export WIFI_PASSWORD=bar`